How-to

 Skip the copy-paste: install OptionsAhoy as an MCP tool

 If your assistant supports the Model Context Protocol (MCP), you can connect it directly to OptionsAhoy.
-The assistant calls the calculators itself and returns the optimizer's globally-optimal schedule, no copy-paste from you.
-Endpoint:
+The assistant calls the calculators itself, no copy-paste from you, and each tool returns its globally-optimal result.

 https://optionsahoy.com/mcp

 Add it to your MCP client as a remote HTTP MCP connection (no auth).
-Tool names: amt_iso_optimize, nso_calculate, rsu_sell_vs_hold, concentration_analyze, protective_put_price, qsbs_check.
+Tool names: amt_iso_optimize, nso_calculate, rsu_sell_vs_hold, concentration_analyze, protective_put_price, qsbs_check, equity_funding_plan.

 Full details (REST API as an alternative, partner contact, roadmap): /for-agents.